binaryphile/concorde/README.md

       echo "Hello, world!"
     }

-    $(return_if_sourced)
+    sourced? && return

     hello_world

 Now the test runs and passes, but the output doesn't occur.
-That's because `return_if_sourced` detects that the script is being read with bash's `source` command and not being run from the command line as a script.
-It stops sourcing the file there, so it never reaches the line which calls `hello_world`, instead returning control to the shpec file.
+That's because `sourced?` detects that the script is being read with bash's `source` command and not being run from the command line as a script.
+(don't mind the question mark)

+The `return` stops the sourcing of the file there, so the interpreter never reaches the line which calls `hello_world`.
+Instead, control is returned to the shpec file.

-If being run as a script from the command-line, however, the `return_if_sourced` call will do nothing and the script will continue to run past that line, fulfilling the call to `hello_world`.
+If being run as a script from the command-line, however, the `sourced?` call will return false and the script will continue to run past that line, fulfilling the call to `hello_world`.

-If you're experienced in bash, it may seem odd that a call to a function (and in a subshell, no less), can cause the return of the current, calling function.
-For now let's not worry about it, but of course it does have something to do with the process substitution syntax surrounding it: `$()`.

-In a regular script, you might not choose to use functions at all, instead just writing a list of commands that need to go together.
-That's fine, but concorde won't help with that much.
-I'd encourage you to start writing functions in order to make them testable.

-So if you want to make use of concorde's features, you'll want to write functions.
-They don't require that you change much; just wrap the entire script in a `main` function, then call `main` in the same manner as we called `hello_world` above.

-That would just mean prefacing the script lines with `main () {` and appending them with `}`.
-Then call `main` at the end, preferably after `$(return_if_sourced)`.
-(You'll probably want to indent the script lines a couple spaces as well)

 The implication for the structure of your scripts is that, for testing purposes, you want all of the functions to be defined in the front